 UK Council for International Student Affairs (UKCISA)

-UKCISA provides general advice about searching for funding and also provides a list of trusts and charities that offer grants.
+UKCISA provides general advice about searching for funding.

 Agency for Science, Technology and Research (A*STAR)

-The Agency for Science, Technology and Research (A*STAR) offer a number of scholarships for students from Singapore studying in the fields of biomedical sciences, and science and engineering, at selected universities overseas, including Oxford.
+The Agency for Science, Technology and Research (A*STAR) offer a number of scholarships for students from Singapore studying in the fields of science and technology at selected universities overseas, including Oxford.

 British Council Mexico